Epoxy 101: What is Epoxy?

 How to Identify Cheap Epoxy:

-Another clue of a cheap epoxy is if it requires hazmat shipping.
-Generally, the better resin systems can be shipped non-hazmat.
+A cheap epoxy may also require hazmat shipping.
+Generally, higher quality resin systems, such as Novolac epoxies, can be shipped non-hazmat.
 The exceptions are special high temperature and/or more UV resistant epoxies, which often require hazmat shipping.

 The Problem with Solvents in Cheap Epoxies:

 Adding a bit of solvent to a solvent based or solvent-free epoxy is something that most manufacturers would not officially approve of and something that might not work with all epoxies.